-Birchwood DOJO points are also awarded for Consideration, Homework, Reading targets and for special praise from the Headteacher and Associate Head.
-Teachers can also award DOJO's for children who are demonstrating excellent understanding of or following of hygiene or social distancing.
+Birchwood DOJO points are also awarded for Consideration, Respect, Homework, Reading targets and for special praise from the Headteacher and Associate Head.

 At the end of each half term, awards will be given out to the pupils in each class with the most DOJO points in each of the categories.